- Strategically Selling A Financial Advisory Practice: Your Guide To A Successful Transition

 5) Keeping Form CRS/ADVs Up-To-Date And Organized

-In case all of these regulatory changes weren’t enough to keep you up at night, trying to ensure compliance of your Form ADV surely will.
+In case all of these regulatory changes weren’t enough to keep you up at night, trying to ensure compliance with your Form ADV surely will.

 - Do you have concerns about the conflicts-of-interest disclosures in the Form CRS?